SethClydesdale/forumactif-messenger/CONTRIBUTING.md

 Further instructions for contributing are given below.

+### Files to Modify
+Forumactif Messenger is linked directly to the master branch, as such we must take care in the files we modify.
+Below is a list of files which you can contribute to without issue.

+- [fam.css](https://github.com/SethClydesdale/forumactif-messenger/blob/master/fam.css) for proposing changes to Forumactif Messenger's design.
+- [fam-dev.js](https://github.com/SethClydesdale/forumactif-messenger/blob/master/fam-dev.js) for proposing code changes to Forumactif Messenger.

+See our [todo list](https://github.com/SethClydesdale/forumactif-messenger/wiki/Todo-List) for ideas and [open a new issue](https://github.com/SethClydesdale/forumactif-messenger/issues/new) for discussing changes you want to make to the above files.
+It's best to discuss things beforehand so everyone is on the same page.

+#### Files to be careful when Modifying
+The files below will affect production when pushed to the master branch, so be sure to discuss your changes with the community before modifying them.

+- [fam.js](https://github.com/SethClydesdale/forumactif-messenger/blob/master/fam.js) should only be updated when a new version is released.
+Basically fam-dev.js will replace fam.js right before a new release is published.
+- [pages](https://github.com/SethClydesdale/forumactif-messenger/tree/master/pages) can be updated with little impact on the user-end, however, please note that your changes to these pages WILL be visible to Forumactif Messenger users, unless of course the page is new.
+If adding or making changes to existing pages, please discuss them with the community beforehand.

 ### Submitting your Changes
-Once you feel you changes are ready to submit for review :
+Once you feel your changes are ready to submit for review :

 1. **Test your changes**

    Testing is an important process of developing software and ensuring that your changes work.
 Before submitting your code for review, we recommend test running your changes on your forum.
-You can do this by going to **Admin Panel > Modules > JS Codes Management** and creating a new script with your modified code.
+You can do this by going to **Admin Panel > Modules > JS Codes Management** and creating a new script with your modified version of fam-dev.js.

    Once the code is installed on your forum, open the browser console (F12 or CTRL+SHIFT+I) and reload the page.
 If the code executes and there are no errors in your console that means your changes are ready to be submitted !